 Next-generation experiences often create the “wow factor” but that doesn’t necessarily equate to people consuming the content.
 It is absolutely vital to have the data in place to measure if, and how, people are interacting with your service.
 Ultimately, this is the only way to evaluate the relevance of a monetization strategy and tailor it to your audience.

 The Sports vertical is likely to see a lot of attractive use cases, as 5G will help content owners provide a more engaging user experience.
 It will also help them enable much more interaction amongst fans as well as between fans and their favorite sport heroes.
 A truly immersive experience also means that there are ways for viewers to immediately interact with the video service provider, and this is also something that will be better enabled by 5G connectivity.

 Despite the initial excitement around Virtual Reality (VR), we are yet to see truly successful and scalable use cases.
 This is partly because, while the industry was excited by the technical possibilities, adoption of new technology takes time and also requires engaging content.
 5G has the capacity to give VR the revival it deserves, as better connectivity will enable the delivery of truly immersive, virtual experiences.
 This will also have to be driven by different and engaging use cases such as, for example, within the Education vertical.
 Imagine school children visiting museums or attractions in the other parts of the world or teachers using VR technology to showcase real-world examples.

 It is clear that 5G is coming and is set to revolutionize the way content is consumed.
-If you would like to understand its impact in greater detail and get a better sense of what this means for the video industry, you can watch the on-demand version of our webinar here.
-Or to find out how we are innovating to make the most of this approach, visit the Innovations area in our virtual trade show booth.
+If you would like to understand its impact in greater detail and get a better sense of what this means for the video industry, please get in touch.